How Encryption At-rest and In-transit Works

 VoIP Providers With Both Types of Encryption

 The three providers listed offer data at-rest and data in-transit encryption, are HIPAA-compliant, and have protocols like physical data protection, secure communications, and breach notifications in place.
-This is particularly important for businesses in the healthcare industry as you need a HIPAA-compliant VoIP business phone system.
-Read this to learn more about different types of compliance.
+This is particularly important for businesses in the healthcare industry as they need a HIPAA-compliant VoIP business phone system.

 Frequently Asked Questions (FAQs)